 Forming a strategic alliance with LyondellBasell, we began operations of our first polypropylene plant in Mexico.

 Alpek was created to manage our petrochemical businesses.

 As the newly-formed Alpek, we integrated a nylon fiber business by acquiring Univex, a caprolactam plant in Salamanca, Mexico.
-Today, we are still the sole producer of caprolactam in Mexico.

 In a joint venture with BASF, we expanded Polioles’ EPS capacity with the construction of a new facility in Altamira, Mexico.